ALL

 • resistance training on machines that you sit on

-If you don’t know how to use the machines or free weights, talk to a certified exercise professional to make sure you’re doing the exercises the right way.
+If you don’t know how to use a machine or free weights, talk to a certified exercise professional to make sure you’re doing the exercises the right way.

-In a swimming pool, you can move using the water as resistance.
+In a swimming pool, you can do strength training by using the water as resistance.
 If you need help with this or want a fitness program to follow, talk to a swim instructor or certified exercise professional.
 Some pools also have water fitness classes that you can join.

 Do stretching exercises slowly and smoothly—don’t bounce or jerk.
 Stretching shouldn’t hurt.
 If it does, talk to a certified exercise professional.